MJoergen/nexys4ddr/offloader/README.md

 # Offloader #

-Welcome to this tutorial series where you will build a *CPU offloader* on an FPGA!
+Welcome to this tutorial series where we will build a *CPU offloader* on an FPGA!

 ## Scope of project ##